waruyama/flattype-cyd-demo/README.md

 **All the text you see in this demo is rendered live on the chip from TrueType fonts.
 There are no prerendered bitmaps, no glyph atlases, nothing pre-baked.
 All the text goes through the full OpenType shaper and rasterizer.**

-This demo shows rendering of TrueType vector fonts in a very resource-constrained embedded environment using Flattype.
+This repository contains a ready-to-flash installable version of a demo that showcases TrueType vector font rendering in a very resource-constrained embedded environment using Flattype.
 Flattype is a tiny OpenType pipeline written in pure Rust (shaper, glyph-outline extractor, and anti-aliased rasterizer) that fits inside an ESP32 with **320 KB of RAM, 4 MB of flash, and no PSRAM**.
 It can handle advanced typography features like ligatures and complex scripts like Arabic, Indic, Khmer, and Thai.

-This repository is a self-contained demo for the **Cheap Yellow Display** (ESP32-2432S028R), the popular ~$10 ESP32 dev board with a 320 × 240 ILI9341 LCD and an XPT2046 resistive touchscreen.
+The demo is designed for the **Cheap Yellow Display** (ESP32-2432S028R), the popular ~$10 ESP32 dev board with a 320 × 240 ILI9341 LCD and an XPT2046 resistive touchscreen.

 It runs the full OpenType pipeline live on the chip: